 Specimens were mounted and identified to the lowest taxonomic level possible within the time frame of the study.
 Many small flies and micro-Hymenoptera were sorted to morphospecies and will be sent to reliable experts for identification.
 Identification of arthropods is difficult, even for experts.
-More time needs to be allotted for this necessary task in all projects. arthropod inventory All specimen identifications are provisional until they can be confirmed bv comparison to museum specimens or by group/taxon experts.
+More time needs to be allotted for this necessary task in all arthropod inventory projects.
+All specimen identifications are provisional until they can be confirmed comparison to museum specimens or by group/taxon experts.

-References for general identification of specimens included Fauna the Hawaiiensis (Sharp (ed) 1899-1913) and the 17 volumes of Insects of Hawai'i (Zimmerman 1948a, 1948b, 1948c, 1948d, 1948e, 1957, 1958a, 1958b, 1978, Hardy 1960, 1964, 1965, 1981, Tentorio 1969, Hardy and Delfinado 1980, Christiansen and Bellinger 1992, Liebherr and Zimmerman 2000, and Daly and Magnacca 2003).
-Other publications that were useful for general identification included The Insects and Other Invertebrates of Hawaiian Sugar Cane Fields (Williams 1931), Common Insects of Hawai'i (Fullaway and Krauss 1945),

-Hawaiian Insects and Their Kin (Howarth and Mull 1992), and An Introduction to the Study of Insects Sixth Edition (Borror, Triplehorn, and Johnson 1989).
+References for general identification of specimens included Hawaiiensis (Sharp (ed) 1899-1913) and the 17 volumes of Insects of Hawai'i (Zimmerman 1948a, 1948b, 1948c, 1948d, 1948e, 1957, 1958a, 1958b, 1978, Hardy 1960, 1964, 1965, 1981, Tentorio 1969, Hardy and Delfinado 1980, Christiansen Bellinger 1992, Liebherr and and Zimmerman 2000, and Daly and Magnacca 2003).
+Other publications that were useful for general identification Insects and included The Other Invertebrates of Hawaiian Sugar Cane Fields (Williams 1931), Common Insects of Hawai'i (Fullaway and Krauss 1945), Hawaiian Insects and Their (Howarth and Mull 1992), and An Introduction to the Study of Insects Sixth Edition (Borror, Triplehorn, and Johnson 1989).